nathanssantos/evolution-graph/README.md

 **default:** `"#0984e3"`

-Background color applied on the timeline track fill.
+Background color of the timeline track fill.

 ### **`timelineMarkerColor`**